Monthly Archives: April 2009

 A New Type of 419

-Dear Friend, I am Christian Lowell III, son of Christian Lowell II.
+I am Christian Lowell III, son of Christian Lowell II.
 I write you in urgent need of assistance.
 I am living with my brother in a rent-controlled two-bedroom apartment on the Upper West Side.
-Needless to say, the … Continue reading
+Needless to say, the conditions are deplorable.
+The pools have not been cleaned since yesterday and, with two of the gym’s treadmills in need of repair, the wait time for a treadmill directly in front of one of the eight plasma TVs is averaging four to six minutes.

 Filed under Uncategorized